Teethedev/novus/README.md

   Access the Application

-    The Book can be accessed on yourURL/public/books
+    The Books can be accessed on yourURL/public/books